AdaCore/gnatstudio/docs/users_guide/projects.rst

 ---------------------------

 The project wizard allows you to create extension projects.
-Select an empty directory (which is created if it doesn't exist) as well as a list of initial source files.
+Select an empty directory (which is created if it does not exist) as well as a list of initial source files.
 (New files can also be added later.)
 GPS copies the selected source files to the directory and creates a number of project files there.
 It then loads a new project, with the same properties as the